 For example, the woman who is anxious about dating may be frightened of intimacy.
 Psychoanalytic therapy will help her to learn more about why she is so afraid of closeness with the hope that as she deepens her self-understanding, she will become less frightened and more open to entering into a loving relationship.
 The idea is that if her anxiety can be fully understood and resolved, she may be able to master it – and, fall in love.

 Not all anxiety or depression springs from within the individual.
 For example, a person may be very anxious trying to manage both the demands of a spouse and the workplace.
 When this is the case, marriage counseling (or when children are involved, family therapy) can prove helpful.
 Marriage counseling works when both members of a couple attempt to resolve the conflicts leading to anxiety.
 This approach often leads to improved marital and family relationships.
 As relationships improve, the anxiety attenuates.

 Research shows that all of these approaches, and combinations of them, can be extremely helpful.
 The key is to seek early evaluation with a qualified psychologist or psychotherapist.

 As a psychologist and a psychoanalyst, my approach is to help you deepen your understanding of yourself.
 However, I recognize that some, though not all, anxiety and depression has a genetic and a biological component.
 For this reason, at times, I collaborate with psychiatrists.
 There are a number of psychiatrists who I know and respect; and, to whom I refer.
 Also, at times, I collaborate with Cognitive behavioral therapists and couples therapists.

 Washington DC Psychologist, Dr. Lynn Friedman, welcomes your calls

-If you are concerned about your feelings of anxiety, depression, malaise or low self-esteem, and are interested in consultation, feel free to give me a call at: 301.656.9650.
+If you are concerned about your feelings of anxiety, depression, stress, malaise or low self-esteem, and are interested in consultation, feel free to give me a call at: 301.656.9650.